ckenaley/trackter/README.md

 The core functions of *trackter* that extract shape and contour data from images ( `kin.simple` and `kin.search`) depend upon *EBImage*, available on the Bioconductor repository.
-The current build version of *trackter* installs this dependency.
+The current build and development versions of *trackter* install this dependency.
 If it does not install, it can be done so easily with just a few lines of code:

 ``` r
   if (!requireNamespace("BiocManager", quietly = TRUE))